calebthebrewer/sa.muel.be-hugo/content/post/an-introduction-to-hugo-a-static-site-generator.markdown

 The process of creating a new website is very similar to Jekyll.
 The `hugo` command literally explains itself (`hugo help`) and the [documentation](http://gohugo.io/overview/introduction/) on its website should suffice for most users.

-I've succesfully migrated my [Jekyll blog](https://github.com/SamuelDebruyn/samueldebruyn.github.io/tree/5f5719a9d4519f8fbd4cdfffa2a10b3f066401ef) to [hugo](https://github.com/SamuelDebruyn/sa.muel.be-hugo) and haven't regretted it ever since.
+I've successfully migrated my [Jekyll blog](https://github.com/SamuelDebruyn/samueldebruyn.github.io/tree/5f5719a9d4519f8fbd4cdfffa2a10b3f066401ef) to [hugo](https://github.com/SamuelDebruyn/sa.muel.be-hugo) and haven't regretted it ever since.

 ## Disadvantages